 Our firm advises you not to take it.
 That is because the auto insurance company‘s end goal is to offer you the lowest amount possible to end the claim.

-It’s in your best interest to work with an attorney at The Mabra Firm who can navigate the legal process for you and has the experience of getting the maximum compensation from insurance companies.
+It’s in your best interest to work with an attorney at an accident law firm who can navigate the legal process for you and has the experience of getting the maximum compensation from insurance companies.

 We understand the jargon, laws, and statutes set in place to ensure you get the right amount of compensation that you need.

 Never been in an accident and have no idea how much a settlement would be?
 You are not alone.
 The Mabra Firm is here to help you decide what you deserve.
 Next, we will give you what the average settlement amounts are.